pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 This can be exported either as an interactive video quote or to the twitter video API.

-I've since refactored the project from the original Rails implementation to Node, ([code on github](https://github.com/pietrop/quickQuoteNode)) and added suport to export/publish the video snippet to twitter, through the twitter video API.
+I've since refactored the project from the original rails implementation to Node, ([code on github](https://github.com/pietrop/quickQuoteNode)) and added suport to export/publish the video snippet to twitter, through the twitter video API.